What is a Workshop-Retreat?

 Participants will provide Project PDFs describing their work, covering these points and additional details, drafts or narratives, depending on the stage of the project.
 Project PDFs will be available for registered participants to download and read before the event.
 Input during the session will be provided in a conversational manner, facilitated by the workshop session chair.

-Up to four workshop sessions allow for up to 12 different presenters.
-Workshop sessions are plenary in order to encourage the exchange of perspectives across various subspecialties, although sessions may be organized topically depending on the applications received.
+Sessions are plenary in order to encourage the exchange of perspectives across various subspecialties, although sessions may be organized topically depending on the applications received.

 Imagine the conversations that might result from spending a weekend at a wilderness retreat center in the mountains together with others in the Torrance tradition.
 The ethos of plenary sessions, open to all registrants, provides a personal venue for initial queries to be made in an impromptu format, with sustained conversation over the course of the weekend with other Torrance researchers.